kpunith8/Links-and-Tutorials/React-Redux/React-Features.md

 - `componentDidCatch(error, info)` used  to catch errors in components.

-## React Hooks - 1.17.0-alpha.0
+## React Hooks - 16.8

 - Allows state management and life cycle management in functional components

-- No need to write class
+- No need to write class, works only with functional components
-- use `react: "next"` to get the latest alpha to use this feature

 ### `useState` hook